patrickdmatos/chess-go/README.md

 Run the application:

 go run main.go

-Usage
+## Usage
-Once the application is running, you can access the API endpoints defined in the routes to interact with the chess game functionalities.
+Once the application is running, you can access the API endpoints defined in the routes to interact with the API functionalities.

-Contributing
+## Contributing
 We welcome contributions!
 Here’s how you can help:

 💬 Join the Discussions: Share your insights, provide feedback, or ask questions.